Links2004/x6100-armbian/README.md

 ![armbian on x6100](docs/armbian_on_x6100.jpg)

 # requirements
-- SD card updade image
+- SD card update image
 - access to the x6100 (or a way to extract files form the update image)

 # Bootup OS selection

-the Image build by this repo has multible boot options, based on which button is pressed on startup powerup of the Device. currently the buttons under the screen are used.
+the Image build by this repo has multiple boot options, based on which button is pressed on startup of the Device. currently the buttons under the screen are used.

 - no Button: Boot internal storage (X6100 orginal OS)